queoui/advancedJava2022/phonebill-web/src/main/resources/edu/pdx/cs410J/nmuller/README.txt

 ## OVERVIEW ##
 ##############
 This is the README file for the phone bill application!
-This application collects and stores phone calls into external text files.
-If a phone bill does not exist it will create a new phone bill text file and store the given first phone call in the newly created text file.
-If the customer already has a phone bill they can input their text file along with a new call to append a new phone call to their already existing one.
+This application collects and stores phone calls into a web server.
+If a phone bill does not exist it will create a new phone bill on the web server and store the given first phone call in the newly created phone bill.
+If the customer already has a phone bill append a new phone call to their already existing one.
 The purpose is for all phone calls on a given account to be visible in the customers phone bill.

 ##################
 ## COMMAND LINE ##